awuorochelle75/photo-gallery/README.md

 ## Creators

- © All rights reserved to Presbury Wamue, Rochelle Awour and Neville Ng'ang'a ©
+ © All rights reserved to Presbury Wamae, Rochelle Awuor and Neville Ng'ang'a ©